-Net Tuition and Fees increased \$274,614 (5%) in FY21.
-Federal Grants & Contracts increased \$7,952,788 in FY21.
-The large increase in Federal grants resulted from HEERF I, II, and III.
-State grants regularly fluctuate in value and purpose from year to year but did not materially change between FY21 and FY20.
-Non-Governmental Grants and Contracts decreased \$142,739 (16%).
-The decrease was due to the non-renewal of certain Nursing grants in FY21.
-Other Operating Revenue decreased \$363,983 (77%) in FY21.
-This decrease was primarily due to an increase in the student bad debt expense which is netted against other operating revenues.
+Net Tuition and Fees decreased \$1.49 million (23.91%) in FY22.
+Federal Grants & Contracts increased \$1,502,983 (15.17%) in FY22.
+The large increase in Federal grants resulted from HEERF I, II, and III funds.
+State grants regularly fluctuate in value and purpose from year to year but did not materially change between FY22 and FY22.
+Non-Governmental Grants and Contracts decreased \$439,836 (60%).
+The decrease was due to the non-renewal of certain local grants in FY22.
+Other Operating Revenue decreased \$49,163 (44.32%) in FY22.
+This decrease was due to an increase in the student bad debt expense which is netted against other operating revenues and a decrease in miscellaneous operating revenue.

 Operating expenses are all the costs necessary to perform and conduct the programs and primary purposes of the College.
-Student Services increased \$2,944,886 (169%) in FY21 due to a \$2.6 million grant for HEERF I, II, and III for student support.
-Institutional Support increased \$3,046,951 (59%).
-The majority of this increase was also related to HEERF I, II, and III including, \$2.9 million of lost revenue, due to COVID-19, expenditures, and \$1.3 million for instructional equipment.
+Institutional Support and Student Services increased \$321,589 (4.09%) and \$1,572,807 (33.55%), respectively.
+The increase in these areas is due to several construction projects during the year.
+Depreciation expense increased by 3.86% as a result of capital expenditures during the fiscal year.
 Non-operating revenues are all revenue sources that are primarily non-exchange in nature.
 They consist primarily of state appropriations, property tax revenue, federal Title IV revenues, investment income, and grants and contracts that do not require any services to be performed.
-Federal Revenue, Non-Operating decreased \$883,533 (11%) in FY21 because there was a decrease in Pell eligible student hours.
-Gifts decreased \$245,068 (36%) in FY21 due to normal yearly fluctuations in charitable giving.
-Investment Income increased \$569,406 (80%) in FY21 due to an increase in unrealized gains in FY21 compared to FY20.
-Other Non-Operating Revenues increased \$2,957,675 (1,446%) due to \$2.9 million of revenue from HEERF I, II, and III for lost revenue due to COVID-19.
+Federal Revenue, Non-Operating increased \$626,271 (8.35%) in FY22 because there was an increase in Pell eligible student hours.
+Gifts increased \$55,444 (12.72%) in FY22 due to normal yearly fluctuations in charitable giving.
+Investment Income decreased \$2,938,540 (228%) in FY22 due to a decrease in unrealized gains in FY22 as a result of current market conditions.
+Other Non-Operating Revenues increased 1.4 million from HEERF funds for lost tuition due to COVID.